Gradstravaganza

 Saturday, September 6, 2025, 12-3pm: Picnic (Wilkins Plaza, Fairfax Campus)

-Registration instructions for Success Sessions and the Picnic are below.
 Contact Graduate Student Life with questions at gradlife@gmu.edu.

 Gradstrav Success Sessions 2025